rackerlabs/rackspace-how-to/content/cloud-servers/introduction-to-firewalls.md

 * **Source IP address**: The Internet Protocol (IP) address of the sender.
 * **Destination IP address**: The Internet Protocol (IP) address of the recipient.
-* **Source port number**: The port that the sending service used.
+* **Source port number**: The port of the sending service.
 This number ranges from 1 to 65535.
-* **Destination port number**: The port of the receiving service, which also ranges from 1 to 65535.
+* **Destination port number**: The port of the receiving service.
+  This number ranges from 1 to 65535.
 * **Protocol**: The protocol or model that the packet follows.
 * **Sequence number**: The sequence number for the packet.
 The receiver uses these numbers to reassemble packets in the correct order.